grigory-rechistov/cyclomatic/README.md

 python3 ./plot.py .
 ```

-This should print one line per analysed file in format `file-name cyclic-complexity churn`.
+This should print one line per analyzed file in format `file-name cyclic-complexity churn`.

 At the end, it should generate a new SVG file `churn-vs-complexity.svg`.
 You can open that SVG in your browser as a picture.